Articles » Latest Articles

 What Is An Ultimate Beneficial Owner?

-According to the Financial Action Task Force (FATF), an ultimate beneficial owner is the person or legal entity (e.g. an organisation) who directly or indirectly reaps the benefits of ownership of an asset or exercise ultimate effective control over it, even though that asset may be legally owned by a different party.
+According to the Financial Action Task Force (FATF), an ultimate beneficial owner (UBO) is the person or legal entity (e.g. an organisation) who directly or indirectly reaps the benefits of ownership of an asset or exercise ultimate effective control over it, even though that asset may be legally owned by a different party.

 The beneficial owner of an asset can also be the person or group of people who, either directly or indirectly, has the power to vote on or influence transaction decisions involving the asset.
 For example, if a company’s board of directors have to decide together on whether or not to sell shares in the company, the board of directors is its beneficial owner or has beneficial ownership.